This article may contain compensated links. Please read disclaimer for more info.

 1. Interrail Pass One Country

 For those just traveling in France, then the Interrail Pass, One Country is the way to go.
-This France rail pass provides you will unlimited train travel on the national rail network of France (including the TGC, TER, and Intercity, etc.)- there is absolutely no limit to the number of times you take a train on any given day.
+This France rail pass provides you will unlimited train travel on the national rail network of France (all France trains including the TGC, TER, Intercity, etc.) – there is absolutely no limit to the number of times you take a train on any given day.

 You can choose a France rail pass based on how many travel days you will have in France.
 Choose either 1 through to 8 days of travel within a month.
 You can also choose to travel first or second class.

 Interrail Pass can only be used by European citizens or permanent residents in Europe.
 If you are a UK resident, you can use this pass too.

 When it comes to regional and local trains, just jump on board and sit wherever you like.
 For fast trains, in most cases, a seat reservation is required in addition to your pass.

 With the Interrail Pass One Country, you will also receive discounts on various museums, attractions, cruises, ferries, buses, and hotels.